 SEAL provides workplace readiness training, work experience, and transferable skill learning opportunities to students with disabilities while they earn compensation for working.

+1.3.1 SEAL Targets

+Each Board area is assigned a target number based on unique variables including population and historical performance data.
+These numbers are representative of the targeted number of VR Participants to be placed on a worksite.

 1.4 SEAL Preparation

 1.4.1 SEAL Planning